pnnl/raft-model.github.io/README.md

 The **R**isk **A**nalysis **F**ramework for **T**ropical Cyclones (RAFT) is a unified framework capable of efficiently simulating millions of synthetic tropical cyclones (TCs; also known as hurricanes or typhoons) and their impacts, enabling robust probabilistic risk assessment.

 RAFT consists of several different components that are coupled into one cohesive system.
 It utilizes established physical and statistical methods, while custom machine learning and AI approaches have been developed for more challenging and novel tasks.
-The summary of capabilities below is intended as a high-level overview; we refer the interested reader the referenced publications for technical details.
-RAFT is written in Python.
+The summary of capabilities below is intended as a high-level overview; we refer interested readers to the referenced publications for technical details.

 Points of Contact:
 * Karthik Balaguru (PI): karthik.balaguru@pnnl.gov